sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/maixsense.md

 # MaixSense

-This board is different from Maix-I series, it's main chip not only contains AI acceleration hardcore, but also supports running armbian operating systems.
+This board is different from Maix-I series, it's main chip not only incorporates AI acceleration hardcore, but also supports running armbian operating systems.

 ## M2A core board